vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

   - Output Folder: demo/output

-Create!
+Great!
 Now we have both source and sink connectors ready.
-Let's move on to create topics.
+Let's move on to create some topics.

   .. figure:: images/ftpsink-add-done.png
     :alt: Add a FTP source configuration